zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 # Update Textures With LtMAO

-## 1. Extract WAD from CSLOL installed folder
+## 1. Extract WAD from CSLOL Installed Folder

 Find your mod's WAD file under CSLOL's installed folder at `CSLOL\installed\Mod_Name\WAD`.

 ![wrongred.png](/user-pictures/fbs/wrongred.png =x260)

-## 2. Locate texture files and convert DDS to TEX
+## 2. Locate Texture Files and Convert DDS to TEX

 1. First, you can delete alternate files, i.e., files beginning with `4x_` or `2x_` because TEX does not need alternate files to display at lower texture settings.
 2. Convert each DDS file to TEX by right clicking it, selecting `LtMAO` then click `Ritoddstex: Convert To TEX`.